 Chirp produces four different types of tones like the Tone Generator but additionally allows setting of the start and end amplitude and frequency.
 Short tones can be made to sound very much like a bird-call.
 As with Tone, frequencies can be specified anywhere between 1 Hz and half the current project rate as shown in Selection Toolbar.

 Generates dual-tone multi-frequency (DTMF) tones like those produced by the keypad on telephones.
 For each tone you wish to generate, enter numbers from 0 to 9, lower case letters from a to z, and the * and # characters.
 You can also enter the four "priority" tones used by the US Military (upper case A, B, C and D).

 Generates one of three different types of noise.
 White noise is that which has the greatest ability to mask other sounds, as it has similar energy at all frequency levels.
 Pink noise and Brownian noise both have more energy at lower frequencies, especially Brownian, which has the most muffled, low pitched sound of the three types.
 By their nature, pink and Brownian noise may have a few peaks not exactly at the requested amplitude if the tracks are only a few seconds long.

 Generates audio of zero amplitude, the only configurable setting being duration.
 When applied to an audio selection, the result is identical to.

-Audacity includes the following three Nyquist generators, but more are available on Download Nyquist Plug-ins on our Wiki.
+Audacity includes the following Nyquist generators, but more are available on Download Nyquist Plug-ins on our Wiki.